slappforge/real-time-stream-processor/README.md

 ## Prerequisites

 All the deployments of this application are based on Amazon AWS.
-To open the project, you will need the Sigma IDE which can be found at https://slappforge.adroitlogic.com.
+To open the project, you will need the Sigma IDE which can be found at [Sigma IDE](https://sigma.slappforge.com).
 You will need to create an account and provide your AWS credentials to open the project (Your AWS credentials will not be acquired by SLAppForge under any circumstances).

 ## Usecase Description